NOTE 16 – INCOME TAXES

 -

-As of December 31, 2025, the Company and subsidiaries have operating loss carry forwards of approximately $56,194, of which $258 can be offset against taxable income generated until 2038, $55,081 can be offset against future taxable income, if any, indefinitely limited to 80% of the annual taxable income and $855 can be offset against future taxable income, if any, indefinitely.
+As of September 30, 2024, the Company had $8,439,349 in U.S. federal net operating loss carry-forwards that can be utilized in future periods to reduce taxable income.
 However, due to changes in stock ownership, the use of the U.S. federal net operating loss carry-forwards is limited under Section 382 of the Internal Revenue Code.
-The Company has not performed a study to determine if the loss carryforwards are subject to these Section 382 limitations. $258 of the net operating loss carry-forwards will expire in fiscal years 2033 through 2038.
+The Company has not performed a study to determine if the loss carryforwards are subject to these Section 382 limitations. $258,405 of the net operating loss carry-forwards will expire in fiscal years 2033 through 2038.
 The remaining net operating loss carry-forwards do not expire.
+In addition, the Company has net operating losses in Malta and United Kingdom totaling $447,770 and $1,890,545, respectively, with no expiration date.

 The Company has a December 31 tax year-end.
-The federal, state and foreign income tax returns of the Company are subject to examination by various tax authorities.
+The federal, state and foreign income tax returns of the Company are subject to examination by various tax authorities, generally for three years after they are filed.
+The Company is not subject to income taxes in Bermuda.
+The Company’s 2021 through 2024 tax years are subject to examination.

 About Income Taxes Disclosures